Paid Shuttle, Drop Bags & Rescue Service

 - Coach bus or van service from to the check-in on the east side at the Point Au Gres Marina and Campground.

-- You will arrive at Point Au Gres Marina in time for check-in and then the 7:00 pm pre-race meeting (or we will do pre-race meeting virtually).
+- You will arrive at Point Au Gres Marina in time for check-in and one of the pre-race meetings (or we will do pre-race meeting virtually).

-- Your bike will travel by box truck, snug tight but separated by heavy furniture packing blankets.
+- Your bike will travel snug tight to keep them from banging against each other.
+The JDRF team may use heavy duty blankets to cushion them.
 We are not responsible for any damage to your bike but be assured we will treat them with care.

-- Continuing bus service after the Friday check-in and pre-race meeting on to St. Mark’s church in Au Gres if you are not camping at the Pt.
+- Continuing bus service after the Friday check-in and pre-race meeting on to St. Mark Catholic Church in Au Gres or other nearby accommodations if you are not camping at the Pt.
 Au Gres campground.
 You must ride 4 miles to the start in the morning but we will go get your sleeping/camping gear and bring it to the finish line.